The Top 10 blockchain companies

 The best blockchain companies combine a strong vision with great technology and a long-term plan to bring crypto and blockchain to mainstream users.
 Some of these startups have been around for years – almost as long as Bitcoin itself.
 Others have been around a lot longer but only integrated blockchain and crypto recently.
 And some came from nowhere to become almost overnight successes.

 While some of these companies are still fairly small by conventional standards, the ones who get it right are going to be the big players in the space for decades to come: the crypto equivalents of Google and Facebook.

 👀 What are the most influential blockchain companies?

-Some of the top crypto and blockchain companies in different sectors include Bitstamp, Binance, Coinbase, Blockchain.com, Bakkt, Maker Foundation, Square and IBM, among many others.
+Some of the top crypto companies in different sectors include Bitstamp, Binance, Coinbase, Blockchain.com, Bakkt, Maker Foundation, Square and IBM, among many others.

-💰 What sectors do the biggest blockchain companies serve?
+💰 What sectors do the biggest cryptocurrency companies serve?

 The largest crypto and blockchain companies are exchanges, such as Coinbase and Binance, enterprise/industry partners such as IBM, and payments/custody initiatives like Square’s Cash and Bakkt.